Berg0162/Simcline-V2/docs/XIAO_ESP32S3_Sense.md

 <b>Warning</b>: When a new version of Simcline-V2 is installed in Arduino IDE 2 it will override <b>ALL</b> files of a previous version!
 If you have made modifications in a file that is part of `Simcline-V2` --> <b>Make</b> a <b>copy</b> of the file(s) in question <b>BEFORE</b> you <b>install</b> a new library version!

 ## Arduino IDE 2.x
 The present code is developed on Arduino IDE 2.2.
-Notice that you will need an Arduino IDE that is tailored for this specific <b>Seeed Studio XIAO ESP32S3 </b> processor!
+Notice that you will need an Arduino IDE that is tailored for this specific <b>XIAO_ESP32S3</b> processor!
 Please follow the installation instructions for the [Seeed Studio XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/)<br>

 ## Before you start
 If you select in the menu bar of Arduino IDE 2.2 <b>Tools</b>, the settings for the <b>Seeed Studio XIAO ESP32S3</b> processor and the project are the following: